alexpeits/alexpeits.github.io/src/site/blog/introducing.md

 [Saguine][saguine-git] is a very simple static content generator.
-All it does for now is create a structure of at most 1 depth.
+All it does for now is create a structure of depth 1 (meaning either a heading that leads to a page, or a heading that leads to a list of pages).

 It can also render code!